aws-solutions/fhir-works-on-aws/INSTALL.md

 ###### Get Kibana url

-After the Cognito user is created and confirmed you can now log in with the username and password, at the ELASTIC_SEARCH_DOMAIN_KIBANA_ENDPOINT (found within the [Info Output](./INFO_OUTPUT.log) or with the `serverless info --verbose` command). **Note** Kibana will be empty at first and have no indices, they will be created once the FHIR server writes resources to the DynamoDB
+After the Cognito user is created and confirmed you can now log in with the username and password, at the ELASTIC_SEARCH_DOMAIN_KIBANA_ENDPOINT (found within the [Info Output](./INFO_OUTPUT.log) or with the `serverless info --verbose` command (LEGACY)). **Note** Kibana will be empty at first and have no indices, they will be created once the FHIR server writes resources to the DynamoDB

 #### DynamoDB table backups